FARM: Few-shot Adaptive Malware Family Classification under Concept Drift: Methodology

 Once the samples have been projected into the latent space via the triplet autoencoder, we perform unsupervised clustering to group samples that exhibit similar semantic and structural characteristics.
 This step is particularly important, as it allows us to not only cluster known malware families but also uncover meaningful substructures or behavioral variations within each family.

-Rather than relying on traditional clustering techniques such as K-means, which assumes spherical clusters of roughly equal size and requires the number of clusters to be specified a priority, we employ the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm \cite{ester1996density}.
-DBSCAN is particularly well-suited to this task due to its ability to identify clusters of arbitrary shapes and densities without requiring the number of clusters in advance.
-This is especially important in our setting, where a single malware family may exhibit internal diversity, leading to multiple natural groupings within the same class.
-In addition, DBSCAN’s ability to distinguish between core samples, border points, and noise makes it effective for detecting outliers and potentially novel behaviors.
-Moreover, DBSCAN has demonstrated strong performance in malware clustering tasks \cite{faridi2018performance, kinable2011malware}, further reinforcing its suitability for our application.
-This clustering process is visualized in Figure~\ref{fig:triplet-dbscan}, where samples are embedded using a triplet autoencoder and grouped into clusters via DBSCAN.
+Rather than relying on traditional clustering techniques such as K-means, which require the number of clusters to be specified a priori, we employ the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm \cite{ester1996density}.
+The primary motivation for using DBSCAN in our framework is its ability to identify an unknown number of dense subclusters directly from the embedding space, without requiring a fixed subgroup count for each malware family.
+This is particularly important in our setting, where a single malware family may exhibit multiple dense subclusters in the latent space due to internal behavioral diversity.
+Furthermore, DBSCAN distinguishes between core samples, border points, and noise, which is useful for reducing the influence of sparse or atypical samples during cluster construction.
+Prior studies have also reported strong performance of DBSCAN in malware clustering contexts \cite{faridi2018performance, kinable2011malware}, further supporting its use in our framework.
+Accordingly, DBSCAN is adopted here as a practical mechanism for discovering family-level substructure under unknown complexity in the latent space.
+This clustering process is illustrated in Figure~\ref{fig:triplet-dbscan}, where samples are embedded using a triplet autoencoder and then grouped via DBSCAN.

 DBSCAN relies on two key hyperparameters: the neighborhood radius \( \varepsilon \), which defines how close points need to be to be considered part of a cluster, and the minimum number of points \( minPts \) required to form a dense region.
 A commonly used heuristic for setting \( minPts \) is to take twice the number of dimensions in the latent space, i.e., \( minPts = 2 \times \text{dim} \) \cite{schubert2017dbscan}.
 To determine a suitable value for \( \varepsilon \), we utilize the k-distance plot method.
 This involves plotting the distance to each point’s k-th nearest neighbor (where \( k = minPts \)) in ascending order.
 A distinct \textit{elbow} or \textit{knee} in the curve typically indicates a good value for \( \varepsilon \), as it marks the transition between dense regions (clusters) and sparse regions (noise).